 Can You Make Money Fast With Stocks?

-Yes, it’s possible.
 If you want to learn how to make money fast with stocks, you’ll have to research companies in especially volatile industries or look into high- or low-value investments that carry lots of risk with the potential for a huge reward.
-You’ll also need a different strategy than what other types of traders use.

-Those who buy stock with a plan to hold them for years, for example, look at data to predict how the company will perform over decades or longer.
-If you want to make money fast, you’ll want to look at specific opportunities to do so — for example, a high-value company with stock that recently plummeted (assuming the stock value will likely rebound).
+Those who buy stocks with a plan to hold them for years, for example, look at data to predict how the company will perform over decades or longer.
+But if you want to make money fast, you’ll want to look at specific opportunities to do so — for example, a high-value company with stock that recently plummeted (assuming the stock value will likely rebound quickly).

 How Do Stocks Make Money?